AwesomedudeX/STALKER-XTREME/README.md

 # Recommended Graphics Settings

 I highly recommend using a resolution of 2K or higher for this, as anything lower can lead to noticeable pixelation in foliage.
-If you are not playing on 2K, make sure to disable Tactical Fonts For Anomaly 2K, and enable
+If you are not playing on 2K, make sure to disable **Tactical Fonts For Anomaly 2K**, and enable
-Tactical Fonts For Anomaly 4K if you are playing on 4K.
+**Tactical Fonts For Anomaly 4K** if you are playing on 4K.
 I also recommend using the **user.ltx** file inside of the **Settings Presets.7z** file, as these are my recommended controls and graphics configurations for this modpack.

 # Installation: